Monday, May 2, 2016

 Food <------------------>Medicine<-------------------->Poison

 What matters is the dose.
 Herbs run the full spectrum.
-This daily consumption is a healthy part of life (and also super educational for me in understanding herbs).
+This daily consumption I've engaged in is a healthy part of life (and also super educational for me in understanding herbs).
 Some herbs being more food-like, are consumed in larger quantities more frequently, others more poison-like are only administered to the right person at the right time.
-And still others fall somewhere in the middle...
+And still others, most, fall somewhere in the middle...
 Being a trained and experienced Herbalist, I can help you determine which ones are right for you in this moment...

 There have been two times over these decades that I did not do Horticulture for a living.
 Well make that three, I did a brief stint as a florist, but other than that being art, it is not too related to Herbalism.
 I managed a health food store, Valley Farms Natural Foods, for a couple years.
 This was back in the late 90s when you couldn't find health food, or supplements, or herbs, at the grocery store.
 It was a good experience because I got to see that area of Herbalism where the focus is largely on “active constituents” and, on the other hand, self-help.
 I am all for people taking their health into their own hands and think it's a very important undertaking – one that I fully support, but I am disillusioned with the idea of an herb only having one active constituent.
 Herbs work together, again as a whole, often synergistically, and are naturally interactive with the human body.
 Taking one thing out and concentrating it makes it more like a drug, more likely to have side effects – and also patent-able and profitable, wink wink.
 Herbs taken “in context,” meaning in their whole form, don't confuse the body.
 You practically eliminate side effects when the right herb(s) are taken for the right person at the right time and in the right combination.
 Formulas are more than the sum of their parts.
 The custom formula I will make for you will be specifically tailored to YOU.